martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 endpoints.

-This solution relies on the unique identifier given to DTLS sessions using the SDP `dtls-id` attribute {{!I-D.ietf-mmusic-dtls-sdp}}.
+This solution relies on the unique identifier given to DTLS sessions using the SDP `tls-id` attribute {{!I-D.ietf-mmusic-dtls-sdp}}.
 This field is already required to be unique.
 Thus, no two offers or answers from the same client will have the same value.

-A new `sdp_dtls_id` extension is added to the TLS or DTLS handshake for connections that are established as part of the same call or real-time session.
+A new `sdp_tls_id` extension is added to the TLS or DTLS handshake for connections that are established as part of the same call or real-time session.
-This carries the value of the `dtls-id` attribute and provides integrity protection for its exchange as part of the TLS or DTLS handshake.
+This carries the value of the `tls-id` attribute and provides integrity protection for its exchange as part of the TLS or DTLS handshake.

-## The sdp_dtls_id TLS Extension {#sdp_dtls_id}
+## The sdp_tls_id TLS Extension {#sdp_tls_id}

-The `sdp_dtls_id` TLS extension carries the unique identifier that an endpoint selects.
-The value includes the `sess-id` field from the SDP that the endpoint generated when negotiating the session.
+The `sdp_tls_id` TLS extension carries the unique identifier that an endpoint selects.
+The value includes the `tls-id` attribute from the SDP that the endpoint generated when negotiating the session.

-The `extension_data` for the `sdp_dtls_id` extension contains a SdpDtlsId struct, described below using the syntax defined in {{!RFC5246}}:
+The `extension_data` for the `sdp_tls_id` extension contains a SdpTlsId struct, described below using the syntax defined in {{!RFC5246}}:

 ~~~
    struct {
-      opaque dtls_id<1..255>;
+      opaque tls_id<20..255>;
-   } SdpDtlsId;
+   } SdpTlsId;
 ~~~

-The `dtls_id` field of the extension includes the value of the `dtls-id` SDP attribute as defined in {{!I-D.ietf-mmusic-dtls-sdp}} (that is, the `dtls-id-value` ABNF production).
-The value of the `dtls-id` attribute is encoded using ASCII {{!RFC0020}}.
+The `tls_id` field of the extension includes the value of the `tls-id` SDP attribute as defined in {{!I-D.ietf-mmusic-dtls-sdp}} (that is, the `tls-id-value` ABNF production).
+The value of the `tls-id` attribute is encoded using ASCII {{!RFC0020}}.

 Where RTP and RTCP {{?RFC3550}} are not multiplexed, it is possible that the two separate DTLS connections carrying RTP and RTCP can be switched.
-This is considered benign since these protocols are often distinguishable.
+This is considered benign since these protocols are usually distinguishable.
 RTP/RTCP multiplexing is advised to address this problem.

-The `sdp_dtls_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
+The `sdp_tls_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
-In TLS 1.3, the extension MUST NOT be included in a ServerHello.
+In TLS 1.3, the `sdp_tls_id` extension MUST NOT be included in a ServerHello.

-Endpoints MUST check that the `dtls_id` parameter in the extension that they receive includes the `dtls-id` attribute value that they received in their peer's session description.
+Endpoints MUST check that the `tls_id` parameter in the extension that they receive includes the `tls-id` attribute value that they received in their peer's session description.
 Comparison can be performed with either the decoded ASCII string or the encoded octets.
-An endpoint that receives a `sdp_dtls_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.
+An endpoint that receives a `sdp_tls_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.